World Wide Sports Agency Pty Ltd is the organizer of the Crocodile Trophy

 b) No alterations or covering of the sponsors logo’s on the jersey is permitted.

 c) Personal and Team sponsorship labels are allowed to be added to the jersey beneath the official sponsors to a maximum size of 25 mm x 25 mm.

-Event number plates may not be altered or modified in any way.
+Starting numbers may not be altered or modified in any way.